patrickdlr/Hangman_Pygame/README.md

 # Hangman_Pygame

-An experimental project to combine my Hangman console program and my newbie Pygame skills.
+An experimental project to combine my Hangman console program and my basic Pygame knowledge.
 It utilizes 2 text files to save or get data (ex: hidden words for Hangman).
 It is not finished; I have moved on to  another projects.
 Thank you for looking!

 How to use Hangman_Pygame:
 1. Download and install Python (3.8 or newer) from https://www.python.org/downloads/